mythril-forge/vanilla-spells/spells/level-2/hold-person.md

 ## Description
 Choose a humanoid that you can see within range.
-The target must succeed on a Wisdom Saving Throw or be **paralyzed** for the duration.
+The target must succeed on a Wisdom saving throw or be **paralyzed** for the duration.
-At the end of each of its turns, the target can make another Wisdom Saving Throw.
+At the end of each of its turns, the target can make another Wisdom saving throw.
 On a success, the spell ends on the target.

 ## At Higher Levels